Graph Neural Network for Video Relocalization: Introduction

 Our main contributions of this paper can be summarized as follows:

-1. We found a phenomenon on non-consistent feature relationship between frame-level and video-level, thus affecting feature fusion and test result of our VQ-VMR task.
+1. We found a phenomenon on non-consistent feature relationship between frame-level and video-level, thus affecting feature fusion and test result of our video relocalization task.
 We try to alleviate this by treating query video clip and proposal overall as a graph.

 2. We propose a new module called Multi-Graph Feature Fusion module to fuse nodes’ features of the graph proposed above.

 3. We conduct extensive experiments on ActivityNet v1.2 dataset and Thumos14 dataset, and the results show that our method outperforms many state-of-the-art methods.